w3f/polkadot-wiki/docs/maintain/maintain-rpc.md

 way to access the underlying network and/or validator node.
 By default you can access your node's RPC server from localhost (for example to rotate keys or do other maintenance).
-To access it from another server or from an applications UI (such as [Polkadot-JS UI](https://polkadot.js.org/apps)) it is recommended to enable access to the RPC node over an TLS connection and as such encrypting the connection between the end user and the RPC server.
+To access it from another server or from an applications UI (such as [Polkadot-JS UI](https://polkadot.js.org/apps)) it is recommended to enable access to the RPC node over an SSL connection and as such encrypting the connection between the end user and the RPC server.
 This can be achieved by setting up a secure proxy.
-Many browsers such as Google Chrome will block non secure WS endpoints if they come from a different origin.
+Many browsers such as Google Chrome will block non secure ws endpoints if they come from a different origin.

 :::note